 l am a poetry mentor/coach who specializes in mentoring those who want feedback and advice on their poetry.
 We can work on a short project or a long one.
-These sessions are usually conducted on Zoom.
+These sessions are usually conducted on Google Meet.
 At least five days before our meeting, you would send me Word attachments of up to 10 pages of poetry that you are willing to revise.
 Please click on the “Contact” page for more details on how to sign up to work with me.
-I charge $60 per session–usually 60-90 minutes–and which includes the several hours I spend with your poetry before we meet in person.
+I charge $60 per session–usually 60-90 minutes–which includes the several hours I spend with your poetry before we meet in person.
 I return a tracked copy of my comments/talking points to you an hour or so before we meet.

 My approach is organic and client-driven: you determine how often to meet (I recommend every one-two weeks to give plenty of time for reflection and revision as well as new writing), when to consider publishing (I can help you determine appropriate outlets for your work).
 I have worked with many clients; each one’s needs and reasons for writing are different.